 Using Simulink to Develop Grid-Tied Solar Inverter Controls

-In the session we will present how to model the photovoltaic (PV) system, solar inverter, and grid load with Simulink and Simscape Electrical.
+MathWorks and Speedgoat engineers will model the photovoltaic (PV) system, solar inverter, and grid load with Simulink and Simscape Electrical.
 This model is used to design and tune closed-loop and supervisory control algorithms for maximum power point tracking (MPPT), grid synchronization, and low voltage ride through (LVRT).
 With Embedded Coder, the control algorithms are used to generate and deploy optimized C code to a Texas Instruments C2000 Piccolo™ MCU.
 Finally, the implemented code is tested for a variety of emulated grid fault scenarios using a hardware-in-the-loop (HIL) simulation of the PV system, inverter, and grid load running on a Speedgoat real-time target machine using Simulink Real-Time.

 - Simulating a photovoltaic (PV) farm, a 3-phase grid-scale inverter, and grid load

 - Designing and tuning control algorithms for regulating voltage and maintaining grid synchronization using a phase-locked loop

 - Developing the maximum power point tracking (MPPT) algorithm to maximize PV output under varying conditions

 - Developing supervisory control for low-voltage ride through (LVRT) during a voltage or frequency disturbance